Codium-ai/pr-agent/docs/IMPROVE.md

 #### A note on code suggestions quality

-- With current level of AI for code (GPT-4), mistakes can happen.
+- With the current level of AI for code (GPT-4), mistakes can happen.
 Not all the suggestions will be perfect, and a user should not accept all of them automatically.

 - Suggestions are not meant to be [simplistic](./../pr_agent/settings/pr_code_suggestions_prompts.toml#L34).
 Instead, they aim to give deep feedback and raise questions, ideas and thoughts to the user, who can then use his judgment, experience, and understanding of the code base.